 With incredible support from Michelle and support person, Pam, Brooke continued to soldier through each contraction that came over her body.
 Holding onto her Mum's hand, looking into her Mum's eyes begging her Mum to make the pain go away.
 Birthing a baby is not easy!
 A quick labour or a long labour it takes everything inside of you to keep your energy enough to go through the process that is childbirth.

 With midwives pushing for a toilet break, Brooke shuffled her way to the bathroom.
 The moment of sitting on the toilet, everything changed.
 Her contractions came hard and fast and were back to back with no rest in between!
 It was this stage she let out an almighty roar with the need to push as she balanced against her Mum.
 With great difficulty she moved back to the bed getting on all fours over the head of the bed.
 Within a few contractions baby was crowning.
-Brooke had worked so hard to get that baby down and so far her body had done majority of the work for her with the added benefit of gravity.
+Brooke had worked so hard to get that baby down and so far, her body had done majority of the work for her with the added benefit of gravity.

-As baby crowned the midwives allowed for a very hands off approach.
+As baby crowned the midwives allowed for a very hands-off approach.
 With baby's head out, the midwives gave gentle assistance in delivering the shoulder's where it was discovered baby had a nuchal cord (cord wrapped around baby's neck).
-This is a common occurance and is no reason to panic unless baby's stat's are outside normal range.
+This is a common occurrence and is no reason to panic unless baby's stats are outside normal range.
 The midwife gentle removed the cord.
 The next contraction was a sudden baby come out flying moment and just like that baby was passed between the legs where Brooke lifted her newborn daughter to her chest and embraced the beauty that was birth.
 Birth was followed by a magical golden hour filled with skin to skin, first breastfeed, tiny little baby detail's, weights and measurements and the cherished first hold of Michelle and Pam.

-Unfortunately children are not allowed on Labour and Delivery Wing and Brooke was unable to have her son Dillon meet his brand new baby sister.
+Unfortunately, children are not allowed on Labour and Delivery Wing and Brooke was unable to have her son Dillon meet his brand-new baby sister.
 I came back bright and early the following morning and got to be part of the whole journey of this little family expanding.
-It began with a 2 year old not entirely sure how to react and finishing with a protective little brother that did not want to give his little sister back to his Mum.
+It began with a 2-year-old not entirely sure how to react and finishing with a protective little brother that did not want to give his little sister back to his Mum.
 A bond I am sure will flourish in years to come!